HarrisonTCodes/session-queue/docs/system.md

 ## Considerations
 By storing state on the client-side with JWTs and only integers server-side, the system is scalable and can handle very large queues.

 For slow queues where the window is attempting to increment faster than people are joining queues (ie the next latest active queue position is greater than the current queue position), window increments are skipped until the queue catches up to avoid issuing expired tickets.
-This, however, leads to the edge case of a user requesting a ticket after a skipped incremement and the window almost instantly incrementing after, invalidating it.
+This, however, leads to the edge case of a user requesting a ticket after a skipped increment and the window almost instantly incrementing after, invalidating it.
 To avoid this, multiple active windows are recommended (at least 2), to allow spill-over from the previous batch whilst still preventing bursty traffic from very old tickets.